nurpax/blog/posts/2018-06-10-bintris-on-c64-part-5.md

 where RASTER is the current scanline register (`$d011`/`$d012`) and YSCROLL is the vertical scroll register (bits 0-2 of `$d011`).
 (See the [C64 memory map][memmap] for details on these registers.)

 Notice how the bad line condition depends on the YSCROLL register.
 Turns out, you can suppress or delay bad lines by manipulating the YSCROLL value at the right time.
 Recall the `(RASTER&7)==YSCROLL` condition.
-If, at the beginning of a line, you set the YSCROLL to a value that doesn't the lowest 3 bits of the current line, the bad line will not occur.
+If, at the beginning of a line, you set the YSCROLL to a value that doesn't match the lowest 3 bits of the current line, the bad line will not happen.
 On such lines, VIC has nothing to render (as we just tricked it to not fetch character codes) and it will render the last byte of the video memory instead (e.g., contents of `$3fff`)

-Read further to see what we can do with this technique.
+Let's see what we can do with this technique.

 Flexible Line Distance (FLD)
 ----------------------------